 When someone dies at home

-If someone dies at home from illness, you may have a hospice or medical worker to help you.
+If someone dies at home from illness or old age, you may have a hospice or medical worker to help you.
 You do not need to do anything until you are ready.
 You can take the time you need for any religious ceremony, custom or preparations.
-The medical workers can make the official death pronouncement and fill in the forms.
+The medical workers can make the official death pronouncement and fill in the official forms which are needed to produce a death certificate.

 When someone dies suddenly